dwrobel/flatcam/README.md

 - added new information's in the object properties: all used Tool-Table items are included in a new entry in self.options dictionary
-- modified the postprocessor files so they now include information's about how many drills (or slots) are for each tool.
+- modified the preprocessor files so they now include information's about how many drills (or slots) are for each tool.
 The Gcode will have this information displayed on the message from ToolChange.
 - removed some log.debug and add new log.debug especially for moments when some process is finished